the1lab/1lab/src/1Lab/Path.lagda.md

 # Dependent Paths

-Often, it is desirable to compare elements of types which are not definitionally equal, but are connected by a path.
-We call these "dependent paths", or "paths over paths".
+Surprisingly often, we want to compare inhabitants $a : A$ and $b : B$ where the types $A$ and $B$ are not _definitionally_ equal, but only identified in some specified way.
+We call these "**paths** over **p**paths", or `PathP`{.Agda} for short.
 In the same way that a `Path`{.Agda} can be understood as a function `I → A` with specified endpoints, a `PathP`{.Agda} (*path* over *p*ath) can be understood as a _dependent_ function `(i : I) → A i`.

-In the Book, paths over paths are implemented in terms of the `transport`{.Agda} operation: A path `x ≡ y` over `p` is a path `transport p x ≡ y`, thus deriving dependent equality from the non-dependent version.
+In the Book, paths over paths are implemented in terms of the `transport`{.Agda} operation: A path `x ≡ y` over `p` is a path `transport p x ≡ y`, thus defining dependent identifications using non-dependent ones.
 Fortunately, a cubical argument shows us that these notions coincide:

 ```agda
 PathP≡Path : ∀ {ℓ} (P : I → Type ℓ) (p : P i0) (q : P i1)